On eigenmeasures under Fourier transform: Lattice-periodic eigenmeasures

 Observing that $\delta^{}_{\ZZ/\nts\alpha} = \delta^{}_{\alpha \ZZ} * \sum_{\ell=0}^{n-1} \delta^{}_{\ell/\nts\alpha}$, one sees that the value of the character in the above sum only depends on the coset of $\alpha \ZZ$, thus giving the simplification

 The crucial observation to make here is that the term in brackets is the \emph{discrete Fourier transform} (DFT) of the vector $c = (c^{}_{0}, \ldots , c^{}_{n-1} )^{T}$.

 If $U_n$ denotes the unitary DFT or Fourier matrix, it is well known that its eigenvalues satisfy $\lambda \in \{ 1, \ii, -1, -\ii \}$.
 Their multiplicities, in closed terms, were already known to Gauss, while the eigenvectors are difficult,\footnote{A good summary with all the relevant details and references can be found in the \textsc{WikipediA} entry on the DFT, which is recommended for background.
-Some results are collected in our Appendix.} and still not known in closed form.
+Some results are collected in our Appendix.} and still not known in closed form; see \cite{Gruenbaum} for a version that relates to the Hermite functions of the continuous case.

 \begin{theorem} Let\/ $\alpha > 0$ be fixed, and let\/ $\lambda$ be a fourth root of unity.
 Further, let\/ $\mu\ne 0$ be a measure on\/ $\RR$ that is\/ $\alpha$-periodic.
 Then, the following properties are equivalent. \begin{enumerate}\itemsep=2pt \item $\mu$ is an eigenmeasure of\/ $\cF$ with eigenvalue\/ $\lambda$. \item $\mu$ is a strict eigenmeasure of\/ $\cF$ with eigenvalue\/ $\lambda$. \item The measure\/ $\mu$ has the form \eqref{eq:mu-DFT} with\/ $\alpha = \sqrt{n}$, for some\/ $n\in\NN$ and some eigenvector\/ $c= (c^{}_{0}, \ldots , c^{}_{n-1} )^{T} \in \CC^n$ of the corresponding DFT, meaning\/ $U_n c = \lambda c$. \end{enumerate} \end{theorem}